 Each Rainmeter widget consist of an .ini file which basically contains all the needed options and design settings for the widget to operate.

-In order to use this clock or any other widget, simply double-click the .ini file and you should immediately see the clock appear on your desktop.
+In order to use this clock on your Windows 10 desktop, simply double-click the .ini file and you should immediately see the clock appear on your desktop.

 You have now successfully added a clock to your desktop that is fully customizable.